-At the end of the semester, students must submit their final business plan for evaluation.
+During the mid-term examination of academic year, students must submit their final business plan for evaluation.
 The assessment is based on two primary components: the quality of the written business plan and the oral presentation.
 The business plan will be evaluated on its clarity, thoroughness, feasibility, and the quality of research and analysis conducted.
 In addition, students will present their business plans to a panel of evaluators, where their ability to effectively communicate and defend their ideas will be assessed.
 The oral presentation will be judged on the student's ability to explain key sections of the business plan, answer questions, and demonstrate a clear understanding of their business concept.
 Both the written report and the oral presentation will contribute to the final grade, reflecting the student's ability to develop and present a well-rounded and convincing business plan.